1 SCOPE

 The IT Director is responsible for creating, maintaining and executing all security policies for Berkshire.
 Any issues identified with company security policies and/or the implementation of these policies, is their responsibility.

-System and network level configuration changes, patches and maintenance is performed by the Systems Administration team under the direction of the IT Director to ensure adherence to the company’s security policies.
+System and network level configuration changes, patches and maintenance are performed by internal and external IT resources team under the direction of the Director to ensure adherence to the company’s security policies.

 2 POLICIES